 What does minimalism in skincare and cosmetics mean?

 If you want to spend money on beauty products start with skincare.
 You can plaster yourself with makeup but if your skin is in bad shape it will only make you look worse.
-Skincare is not only creams and cleaners.
+Skincare is not only creams and cleansers.
 It also includes what you put in your body and how you treat it.

 Start with your skin